adocilesloth/channel-commander/README.md

 * **cc_channel**: The name of the channel you will be using for CC.
 This channel is where all the CC bots will sit and talk to each other.

-* **cc_key**: Hot key for talking over CC.
+* **cc_key**: Hot key for talking over CC as PTT.
 I think only keyboard keys will work.
 Using mouse keys is something I should look into at some point.

 * **TOKEN** (I said I'd get back to it): This is the unique token for your bot.
 Get if from your bot's page on